pgharts/trusty-cms/README.md

 Your setup is now complete, and **Scheduled Pages** will automatically update their status via the AWS Lambda and EventBridge integration.

+**11. Upgrading to CKEditor5**
+In version 7.0.45+ CKEditor5 has been implemented and CKEditor4 has been deprecated.
+Ensure your application is functioning on esbuild and jsbundler before upgrading your TrustyCMS with CKEditor5.

 ### Custom CKEditor5 Styles and Stylesheets

 Add your stylesheets and custom styles to CKEditor in your application.